FTC7393/evlib_book/src/evlib/Basic-Autonomous-Program.md

 }
 ```

-You can simplify this autonomous a bit by [[Customizing StateMachineBuilder]].
+You can simplify this autonomous a bit by customizing the StateMachineBuilder (next chapter).